-The preparation of these financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the dates of the financial statements and the reported amounts of net sales and expenses during the reported periods.
-Actual results may differ from those estimates and such differences may be material to the financial statements.
+The preparation of these unaudited condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the dates of the unaudited condensed consolidated financial statements and the reported amounts of net sales and expenses during the reported periods.
+Actual results may differ from those estimates and such differences may be material to the unaudited condensed consolidated financial statements.
 The more significant estimates and assumptions by management include among others: common stock valuation, and the recoverability of intangibles.
 The current economic environment has increased the degree of uncertainty inherent in these estimates and assumptions.